 Anxiety is a normal human emotion that everyone experiences throughout life in reaction to daily stressors.
 However, those with anxiety disorders face such distress that they are unable to lead a normal life.
 Individuals who have some form of an anxiety disorder face constant worry and fear, so much so that they are crippled by these overwhelming feelings.
 If you are struggling with anxiety that is interfering with your ability to enjoy life it is time to take steps to get your life back on track.
 While there are many different types of anxiety disorders, there are also many effective treatment options available.

-At Ohio Hospital for Psychiatry, we understand how difficult it can be to live a life where you are in a constant state of fear.
-Our inpatient treatment programs have been designed to meet the needs of adults and senior adults who are trying to overcome their anxiety.
+At Ohio Hospital for Psychiatry, a leading hospital for anxiety, we understand how difficult it can be to live a life where you are in a constant state of fear.
+Our treatment centers have been designed to meet the needs of adults and senior adults who are trying to overcome their anxiety.
 We are a 90 bed, free-standing behavioral health hospital in Columbus, Ohio, centrally located so that we are able to accommodate all of our surrounding communities.
 If you are suffering from the effects of an anxiety disorder, you are not alone.
 We can get you the help that you need to be able to have a bright and happy future.

 Helping a Loved One or Family Member Get Treatment